Rick Hawn: Retirement

-Hawn officially retired from MMA on October 19, 2015, as reigning Titan FC Lightweight Champion.
+Hawn officially retired from MMA on October 19, 2015, as the reigning Titan FC Lightweight Champion.

-Hawn came out of retirement to face Gesias Cavalcante on October 21, 2022 at Combat FC 2.
+Hawn came out of retirement to face Gesias Cavalcante on October 21, 2022, at Combat FC 2.
 He lost the bout via guillotine choke in the second round.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Hawn was scheduled to make his debut against Scott Lampert in a welterweight bout at BKFC 61 Connecticut on May 11, 2024.
+Lampert was later replaced by Stephen Stengel; Hawn won the fight by knockout in the first round.

+Hawn was scheduled to face Milton Volter on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+However, the Volter withdrew for unknown reasons and was repalced by Sergio Lopez.
+Hawn lost the fight by technical knockout in the third round.